sheltermanager/asm3/doc/manual/wordkeys.rst

 UserEmailAddress
     The email address of the user generating the document UserSignature
-    An image containing the electronic signature of the user generating the document
+    An image tag containing the electronic signature of the user generating the document UserSignatureSrc
+    Just the src attribute value so the signature can be applied to your own image tag (eg: to override size)

 Animal Keys
 -----------